 No one saw this coming.
 Not this.

 Roaring, smelly, wealthy, cocky, elegant Midtown Manhattan stripped of its essence.
 Tourists gone.
-The few pedestrians mostly hidden behind masks.
+The few pedestrians are mostly hidden behind masks.
 Flocks of bikes dominating no longer congested streets.

 My wife said she missed the city streets, the buzz defining our town.
 So, on a Saturday in May, we abandoned our usual walk in a park or along the East River.